\\\ Medical Complaints

 \\\ updated 2022

 \\\ Complaints And Regulators THIS IS POST 7 PATIENT COMPLAINTS – YOU MAY LIKE TO START READING ABOUT DENTAL TOXICITY AND HOW IT WAS DIAGNOSED – WRITTEN BY A REAL PATIENT

-Patient care regulators – Post 7
+What Are Patient Care Regulators? – Post 7

-The GMC, the regulatory body for doctors and other clinicians indicate in their complaints procedures, that most doctors would like to put matters right if provided with the chance.
+The GMC, The General Medical Council, the regulatory body for doctors and other medical clinicians indicate in their complaints procedures, that most doctors would like to put matters right if provided with the chance.

 “I can only imagine how difficult and distressing these last few years have been for you.”

 The CQC is the independent regulator of health and adult social care service in England.
-They do not investigate individual complaints but have a range of powers they can take when people are getting poor care.
+They do not investigate individual complaints but have a range of powers they can take when people are receiving poor care.

 General Information – Numerous youtube videos are available online to view information about the CQC, what inspectors are checking, and webinars for NHS clinicians outlining Commissions checks.